Pipeline YAML examples

 Branch name in the pipeline

-BranchDeploy passes the branch ref as the sourceBranch override on the run request.
+BranchDeploy passes the branch ref as the sourceBranch value on the build queue request.
 You can access it inside the pipeline as the standard Azure Pipelines variable:

 steps: